Subtractive color: CMY and CMYK color models and printing processes

 In color printing, the usual primary colors are cyan, magenta and yellow (CMY).
 Cyan is the complement of red, meaning that the cyan serves as a filter that absorbs red.
-The amount of cyan applied to a white sheet of paper controls how much of the red in white light will be reflected back from the paper.
-Ideally, the cyan is completely transparent to green and blue light and has no effect on those parts of the spectrum.
+The amount of cyan ink applied to a white sheet of paper controls how much of the red light in white light will be reflected back from the paper.
+Ideally, the cyan ink is completely transparent to green and blue light and has no effect on those parts of the spectrum.
 Magenta is the complement of green, and yellow the complement of blue.
-Combinations of different amounts of the three can produce a wide range of colors with good saturation.
+Combinations of different amounts of the three inks can produce a wide range of colors with good saturation.

 In inkjet color printing and typical mass production photomechanical printing processes, a black ink K (Key) component is included, resulting in the CMYK color model.
 The black ink serves to cover unwanted tints in dark areas of the printed image, which result from the imperfect transparency of commercially practical CMY inks; to improve image sharpness, which tends to be degraded by imperfect registration of the three color elements; and to reduce or eliminate consumption of the more expensive color inks where only black or gray is required.

 Purely photographic color processes almost never include a K component, because in all common processes the CMY dyes used are much more perfectly transparent, there are no registration errors to camouflage, and substituting a black dye for a saturated CMY combination, a trivial prospective cost-benefit at best, is technologically impractical in non-electronic analog photography.